Great Northern Route 1: North Dakota

 Stop 2: Lewis and Clark Interpretive Center

-Discover Lewis & Clark era artifacts and displays.
+Discover Lewis & Clark Expedition era artifacts and displays.
 View the evocative artwork of Karl Bodmer, George Catlin, and Michael Haynes.
 Learn about the Expedition's stay at nearby Fort Mandan.

 Stop 2